Kozminski University: Campus

-Kozminski's 3.4 ha campus consists of four buildings (A,B, C and D) with a total area of approximately 20,000 sqm.
-It is located in Praga Północ a north-eastern district of Warsaw.
+Kozminski's 3.4 ha campus consists of four buildings (A, B, C and D) with a total area of approximately 20,000 sqm.
+It is located in Praga Północ, a north-eastern district of Warsaw.
 The school has six large auditoriums (each seating between 100 and 200 people) as well as 26 classrooms (seating 50 to 100 people) and 24 workshop classrooms (seating up to 50 people).
 Larger classrooms and all auditoriums possess audio-visual equipment.
 The school owns five seminar and discussion group rooms, as well as a Senate Hall (seating 120 people), four computer labs and two server rooms.
 The three cafeterias are available for faculty and students and are located on the premises as well as a bookstore, two photocopying offices, five coffee machines, a cash machine, a post office, five student organization offices and three guest apartments for visiting faculty members.
 Furthermore, there are 98 fully equipped faculty and administration offices.

+The first and second floors of Building D have newly installed Coffee Machines, along with a Snack and drink stop attached with a refrigerator (self-checkout).

+Student Life

+Kozminski University offers a vibrant student life with numerous opportunities for engagement: